Wellcome to National Portal

 Child Health and Mortality Prevention Surveillance (CHAMPS)

-In Bangladesh, CHAMPS is implementing its activities in one upazila of Rajbari named Baliakandi, and six other upazila of Faridpur.
-Facility-based mortality surveillance was established in September 2017 at BSMMCH (Bangabandhu Sheikh Mujib Medical College Hospital), Faridpur and later on expanded to ZMCH (Dr. Zahed Memorial Child Hospital) and BUHC (Baliakandi Upazila Health Complex) to identify most of the hospitalizations and deaths of children under five living in the CHAMPS catchment area.
+In Bangladesh, CHAMPS is implementing its activities in one upazila of Rajbari named Baliakandi, and six upazilas of Faridpur.
+Facility-based mortality surveillance was established in September 2017 at BSMMCH (Bangabandhu Sheikh Mujib Medical College Hospital), Faridpur and later on expanded to ZMCH (Dr. Zahed Memorial Child Hospital) and BUHC (Baliakandi Upazila Health Complex) to identify most of the hospitalizations and deaths of children under five years living in the CHAMPS catchment area.
 To capture community deaths, community mortality surveillance was established in 2019 in Baliakandi, Rajbari.

 Out of 720 DeCoDe cases, 626 cases were mentioned with preventive recommendations.
 The majority of the preventive recommendations were associated with improved quality of antenatal care (ANC) (59%) and improved clinical management (29%) (Fig 10).
 For the remaining cases, recommendations were not suggested due to insufficient maternal data.